ibm-cloud-architecture/refarch-eda/docs-mk/patterns/data-pipeline/index.md

 description: Data Intensive Application
 ---

-<InlineNotification kind="warning"><strong>Update 04/01/22</strong> - UNDER CONSTRUCTION</InlineNotification>

 In this article we are highlighting some practices to design and develop data intensive application in the context of microservice solution.
 This is strongly linked to the adoption of event-driven microservices, but addresses the data consistency and eventual data consistency discussions, as well as the establishment of a data fabric services.

 ## Context

 A typical modern business solution will include a set of microservices working together in choreography to exchange data.
-The adoption of event-driven microservices, with all the related design patterns, is described in separate articles that you can read [here](/patterns/intro).
+The adoption of event-driven microservices, with all the related design patterns, is described in separate articles that you can read [here](../intro/index.md).

 When zooming to a particular data intensive microservice we will find a set of important data centric features that may look like in the diagram below, which presents one component of a bigger distributed system.